spzwart/AMUSE-Tutorial/README.md

 # List of tutorials:
  -scalar_units.ipynb            # Exploring some of the capabilities of units in AMUSE

- -particles.ipynb               # handling particles
+- particles.ipynb               # handling particles

- -plotting_with_units.ipynb     # plot scalars and arrays with units
+- plotting_with_units.ipynb     # plot scalars and arrays with units
+- running_an_Nbody_code.ipynb   # perform simple N-boyd simulation